Mandur/PodIdentityHealthCheck/readme.md

 ![Pod Identity intercepting auth requests to IMDS](img/podIdentityWorking.png)

-Here a simplified stream: As the NMI act as a gatekeeper, it will check for the pod’s label to ensure that the correct authorization is present, otherwise the NMI will return a 404 to the requesting pod. (image below)
+As the NMI act as a gatekeeper, it will check for the pod’s label to ensure that the correct authorization is present, otherwise the NMI will return a 404 to the requesting pod. (image below)

 ![Pod Identity intercepting auth requests from not authorized pods](img/podIdentityUnauthorized.png)

-This is where lies the value of Pod Identity: The ability to assign identity at pod level and assign it at deployment time with labels.
+This is where lies the value of Pod Identity: The ability to assign identities at pod level using labels and provision them decoupled from the application deployment.

 ## Problem statement